Juiced Hyperscorpion Review

 The HyperScorpion does come with only one size, and Juiced advertises that anyone above 5’2’’ can ride the bike.
 This works well all the way up until you’re above 6’2’’, before the frame and size feel too small for comfort.
 You’ll find a lot of online reviews that express this same sentiment.

 So, although it is a heavy bike, the ride quality is very comfortable.
 The acceleration is standard for e-bikes, which is impressive, considering this is over 100 pounds.
-You can carry over 275 pounds of weight here, which is no savior for the 2020 economy but is more than enough for everyday needs.
+You can carry over 275 pounds of weight here which is more than enough for everyday needs.

 The bike is agile and quick.
 Steering it around isn’t as heavy as it looks, making it surprisingly nimble for such a heavy bike.